swethapadmavathimukku/Stark-Tech-Portfolio/README.md

     Simply open the **index.html** file in your browser to view the website.

-## Contact 📧
+## Contact Me 📧

-Feel free to reach out if you have any questions or suggestions:
+Feel free to reach out if you have any questions or suggestions. **I'd Love to hear** ❤️:

 - **My GitHub**: [https://github.com/aslams2020](https://github.com/aslams2020)
 - **My LinkedIn**: [Aslam Sayyad](https://www.linkedin.com/in/aslamsayyad02/)